Seteco/Somorrostro/statsd.md

 statsd is a system to collect data from any application.
 Applications are sending metrics to it, usually via non-blocking UDP communication, and statsd servers collect these metrics, perform a few simple calculations on them and push them to backend time-series databases.

 There is a plethora of client libraries for embedding statsd metrics to any application framework.
-This makes statsd quite easy to integrate into any application.
+This makes statsd quite popular for custom application metrics.

 ## netdata statsd